-Takt time is the rate at which you need to complete a product in order to meet customer demand.
-For example, if you receive a new product order every 4 hours, to meet demand, your team needs to finish a product in 4 hours or less.
+Takt time is the rate at which you need to complete a product to meet customer demand.
+For example, if you receive a new product order every 4 hours, your team needs to finish a product in 4 hours or less to meet demand.

 Takt time is your sell rate and can easily be categorized as the heartbeat of your work process.
 It allows you to optimize your capacity in the most appropriate way to meet demand without keeping too much inventory in reserve.

 The term originates from the German word “takt”, which means a beat or a pulse.
-Takt time was first used as a metric in the 1930’s in Germany for airplane manufacturing.
-Twenty years later, it contributed significantly to the rise of Toyota from a small Japanese car maker to the largest automobile company in the world.
+Takt time was first used as a metric in the 1930s in Germany for airplane manufacturing.
+Twenty years later, it contributed significantly to Toyota's rise from a small Japanese carmaker to the largest automobile company in the world.

-To define takt time, you need to divide the production time available by the customer demand.
+To define takt time, you need to divide the production time available by customer demand.

 In order to receive an accurate result using this takt time formula, you should put both the production time available and the customer demand into frames.

 We advise you to include only the time your team will be actively working on creating value for your customers.
 This means that you should exclude breaks, scheduled maintenances, and shift changeovers (if there are any).

 When defining takt time, you should include a relatively short time frame for the average customer demand (e.g., a week or a month).